NAMEER242/DynamicNestedField/README.md

         }
 ```

+In this configuration dict the only required attribute is filter, it is a list of str names for serializer fields that we will use to find old model data, you can use up to 2 filters inside the filter attr the first every one of them has some special logics...
+let `filter=['id', 'name']`
+* in the first filter `id` we will search for an item with `id=filter['id']` if we found one we use it else we raise an exception.
+* but in the second filter `name` we will search for an item with `name=filter['name']` if we found one we use it else we create a new item with `name=filter['name']`.
+* if there was a third filter then we wil skip it in this library version.

 Here the filter attribute is the only required attribute the rest of them can be removed, and the library will set its default values.

 ### views: